 They respect, honor, and engage people to realize the vision.

 Leadership People Skills: What Threatens Their Greatness?

 Today’s leaders have embraced leadership people skills as critical to success.
 Many realize the importance of emotional intelligence and social acumen to engage others.
-They are working to find the balance between their commitment for their vision AND engaging others to commit.
+They are working to find the balance between their commitment to their vision AND engaging others to commit to it.

-Here’s what can trip up great leadership people skills:
+What can at trip up leaders and their great leadership people skills?

 - Unshared Values.

 - Feeling Trapped.

 Without shared values, what connects people?
 Dire need and life/death situations bind people together temporarily.
 Yet beyond true crises like these, absence of shared values creates a terrible void.
 A common goal is not enough to reach the organization vision.

 Leaders, what values do you and your employees or constituents share?
 If you can’t easily answer that, find out.
 Make it a priority.
 Else it will plague every interaction and sabotage results.